Champagne Collery

 Aÿ, Champagne, France

 Established in 1893, an award-winning Grand Cru Champagnes from Aÿ.
-Champagnes are crafted from high quality grapes carefully harvested manually and grown from the top 17 villages (out of 319 villages) in the Champagne region, incorporating reserved wines and undergoing extensive ageing on lees in thermoregulated vats, barrels, and wooden casks.
+Champagne Collery are crafted from high quality grapes carefully harvested manually and grown from the top 17 villages (out of 319 villages) in the Champagne region, incorporating reserved wines and undergoing extensive ageing on lees in thermoregulated vats, barrels, and wooden casks.

 Read More About the Brand